 Rick has been using a guided inquiry approach to teaching chemistry since 1994, and is the coauthor of POGIL materials for general chemistry and physical chemistry.
 In addition, he has developed guided inquiry experiments for use in the general chemistry laboratory.
-Has has organized numerous symposia at national ACS and BCCE meetings concerning POGIL (and active learning more generally) throughout the chemistry curriculum, and has given dozens of presentations, posters, and workshops on POGIL.
+Rick has organized numerous symposia at national ACS and BCCE meetings concerning POGIL (and active learning more generally) throughout the chemistry curriculum, and has given dozens of presentations, posters, and workshops on POGIL.
 He is also coauthor of several journal articles and book chapters concerning POGIL, and the coeditor of the ACS Symposium Series volume: Process Oriented Guided Inquiry Learning.

 POGIL: Process Oriented Guided Inquiry Learning, R. S. Moog and J. N. Spencer, Eds.; Oxford University Press: New York, 2008.

-Chemistry: A Guided Inquiry, 4E, R. S. Moog and J. J. Farrell; John Wiley & Sons: New York, 2008.
+Chemistry: A Guided Inquiry, 6E, R. S. Moog and J. J. Farrell.
+John Wiley & Sons: New York, 2015.